jeffreytalt1980/plantDiseaseDetector/README.md

 ### With Docker
 1. Build the docker file:
 ```
-sudo docker build -t plant-disease-detector-image:v1.0
+sudo docker build -t plant-disease-detector-image:v1.0 .
 ```
-2. Run the dockerfile:
+2. Run the dockerfile (from the /plantDiseaseDetector directory):
 ```
 sudo docker run -p 8501:8501 plant-disease-detector-image:v1.0
 ```
 3. Navigate to the website: http://localhost:8501

 ### On Local Machine
-1. Install the dependencies (from the /plantDiseaseDetector directory)
+1. Install the dependencies (from the /plantDiseaseDetector directory):
 ```
 pip install requirements.txt
 ```
-2. Start Streamlit Application
+2. Start Streamlit Application:
 ```
 streamlit run app/app.py
 ```